Zika Virus Infection

 • Fluids to prevent dehydration

-If the Zika virus is detected in pregnant women, doctors may recommend that ultrasonography be done every 3 to 4 weeks to monitor how the fetus is developing.
+If the Zika virus is detected in pregnant women, doctors may recommend that an ultrasound examination be done every 3 to 4 weeks to monitor how the fetus is developing.
 Doctors may refer women to a maternal-fetal medicine or infectious disease specialist with expertise in pregnancy management.

 Doctors may monitor brain development for ≥ 2 years after birth in all infants born to mothers infected with Zika virus, whether or not the infants have symptoms.